grafana/iot-sitewise-datasource/src/README.md

+> ***Warning***
+>
+> We recommend customers to use Grafana version 10.4.0 or higher for the AWS IoT SiteWise Datasource.
+Grafana instances with versions prior to 10.4.0 are unable to use AWS IoT SiteWise data source versions beyond 1.25.2.

 # AWS IoT SiteWise Datasource

 This datasource supports reading data from [AWS IoT SiteWise](https://aws.amazon.com/iot-sitewise/) and showing it in a Grafana dashboard.